Paxman Musical Instruments: History

 In 1919, Harry, Bertram and William Paxman together started a company supplying brass, woodwind and percussion instruments from an address in Southwark, South London.
 Over the following one hundred years, that company would come to specialise in the supply and manufacture of the horns which are today a mainstay of the global horn playing community.

 In 1944 Paxman restructured and moved to Gerrard Street.
 Harry acquired the services of three retired craftsmen, some instrument assembly started and in March 1945, Harry's eldest son, Robert joined the company as an apprentice.
 His innovative designs were first introduced in 1959, and over a number of years the whole product range was revised and expanded, to include for the first-time, horns in Bb/f-alto, and triple horns in F/Bb/f-alto.

 In 1961 Harry retired and the management team of Bob Paxman, Fred Leach, Ted Adams, Jim Paxman and Dick Merewether became directors.
 The company name changed from Paxman Brothers to Paxman Musical Instruments Limited and in 1972 moved to a larger site in Long Acre and acquired a small factory unit in Kent.

 Around this time, Paxman introduced a number of important changes to their instruments, including the dual-bore system for full double horns and double descant horns along with triple-bore for triple horns.

 In 1993 Robert Paxman was awarded the MBE by Her Majesty the Queen in recognition of fifty years’ service to the Musical Instrument Industry and in 1996, he retired, with Chris Huning becoming managing director.
 Since then the line has grown to include ¾ size single horns in F and Bb, a compensating double similar to the old Paxman Studenti and the detachable bell Series 4 and Series 5.
-This ensures that there is a high quality, well designed and affordable horn for every player at every stage of their development.
+This ensures that there is a horn for every player at every stage of their development.

 Having outgrown the Union Street premises, the company is now located at 197 Long Lane, SE1.
-Paxman horns are still built to the principles established during the early years of the company and whilst modern technology is used where appropriate to ensure that Paxman instruments are amongst the best engineered in the world today, the professional models are still assembled by hand in the workshop at the new premises, not far from where it all started 100 years ago.
+Paxman horns are still built to the principles established during the early years of the company and whilst modern technology is used where appropriate to ensure the quality of Paxman instruments.
+The professional models are still assembled by hand in the workshop at the new premises, not far from where it all started 100 years ago.